Expensify/slate/source/index.html.md

 ### Template parameter

 > - Template sample.
-See the [export template format reference](./export_report_template.html) for more information about how to write export templates.
+See the [reconciliation template reference](#templates-for-reconciliation) for more information about how to write export templates.

 ```
 <#-- Header Line -->